twilio-professional-services/flex-schedule-manager/README.md

 {% when 'holiday' %}

 We are currently closed due to the holiday.
-Please call back during our normal business hours between 8 A M and 5 P M Central time.
+Please call back during our normal business hours.

 {% else %}

 We are currently closed.
-Please call back between 8 A M and 5 P M Central time.
+Please call back during our normal business hours.

 {% endcase %}